Dangerous Detox Practices

 Although technically not dangerous, not following up on your detox and withdrawal treatment can lead to relapse.
 Most inpatient and outpatient detox centers have counseling and aftercare programs that you can take advantage of.
 Without knowing what caused the addiction, there is a very good chance that you will go right back to using drugs again.

-For more information on how to detox the right way or to find a treatment center that can help you with your addiction, call us at 800-483-2193.
+For more information on how to detox the right way or to find a treatment center that can help you with your addiction, call us at 800-483-2193(Who Answers?).
 We can help you conquer your addiction the safe way.

 - National Institute on Drug Abuse.
 (2018).
 Treatment Approaches for Drug Addiction.